 If you dislike cold showers, bring a steady supply of wet wipes

 If you feel the same, the good news is that a number of the campsites on the tour have cold-running showers.
-If however, the thought of this makes you hug your towel tighter to your body, you'll need an alternative.
+If the thought of this makes you hug your towel tighter to your body, then you'll need an alternative.
 Namely, baby wipes.
 They're fantastic for mopping sweaty brows, providing a bed-bath and cleaning all manner of sticky things.